opengisch/QField-docs/documentation/how-to/project-setup/storage.en.md

 ## 5. QField App directory

 Beyond project-specific files stored in project folders, QField utilizes a dedicated **App Directory** to manage resources and configurations that are shared across all projects on a device.
-This centralized location allows you to provide custom fonts, basemaps, projection grids, and more on your deveice without needing to duplicate these files for every project.
+This centralized location allows you to provide custom fonts, basemaps, projection grids, and more on your device without needing to duplicate these files for every project.

 **Identification of local App Directory**